PEI-MotionSuit/microsite/my-website/docs/SystemInformation/use_cases.md

 **Description:** Investigate postural deviations and patterns.

 **Main Flow:**
-1. Researcher logs into analytics dashboard.
+1. Logs into researcher dashboard.
-2. Selects dataset (time range / participants).
-3. Applies filters:
-    - Posture vs. time of day
-    - Fatigue vs. posture quality
-    - Temperature vs. physical activity
+2. View general dashboard informations.
+3. Accesses the information of users who authorize it.
-4. Exports results (CSV / JSON)
+4. Exports the data collected from users.
+(CSV / JSON / PDF)

 **Postconditions:** Data prepared for scientific analysis.